Yepez1997/lyricalgenius/README.md

     }
 ```

-Handles all the changes for the filtered songs.
+Handled all the changes for the filtered songs.
 ```
   handleChange(event) {
     this.setState({ val: event.target.value });